Department of English

 We invite paper proposals of 300 words (plus a short bio) from scholars across disciplines.
 We particularly welcome contributions from graduate students and early-career researchers, as well as work that bridges more than one discipline or theoretical tradition.

 Saint Louis University Madrid is an American, Jesuit research university — one of a select few US institutions with a permanent European campus.
-Situated in the heart of Madrid, the campus provides an intimate and collegial setting for scholarly exchange.
+The campus is located at Avenida del Valle 34, 28003 Madrid, in Chamberí — one of Madrid's most charming residential neighbourhoods, known for its tree-lined streets, independent cafés, and easy access to the city centre.

 The capital of Spain, Madrid is a vibrant city with much to offer.
 Home to world-class museums (the Prado, the Reina Sofía, the Thyssen-Bornemisza), an extraordinary restaurant scene, and some of the best urban life in Europe.